-But instead of simply familiarizing yourself with the organization’s stated mission and their latest products, you should also be focusing on if the company is a match for you, too.
+But instead of simply familiarizing yourself with the organization’s stated mission and their latest products, you should be focusing on getting your foot in the door before the interview.

 Why?
 Because companies are made up of people.
 People do the hiring.
 People set the objectives.
 People are who you’re working alongside.
-And as much as you want to be able to position yourself as the “next perfect hire,” it’s just as important for you to determine if the company’s people fit you.
+And as much as you want to be able to position yourself as the “next perfect hire,” it’s actually more important for you to determine if the company’s people fit you.

 For that inside-out view of the company, you’re going to have to go well beyond Google.
-Here’s how to get the real scoop:
+Here’s how to get the real scoop before your next interview: